finos/exodus/README.md

 ## Development setup

-You will need an Oracle Database, and an Oracle Forms 11g (or higher) installation.
+You will need an Oracle Database (12.1.0.2 or higher), and an Oracle Forms 11g (or higher) installation.

 ## Contributing